-At Blue Cross Blue Shield of Massachusetts, we are proud to support our associates who give their time and talent to create better neighborhoods in the communities we serve.
-Through our volunteer corps — known as the BlueCrew — associates receive paid time off to volunteer during regularly scheduled work hours.
+We are proud to support Blue Cross Blue Shield of Massachusetts associates who give their time and talent to create better neighborhoods in the communities we serve.
+In 2012, 90 percent of our 3,500 colleagues participated in service projects.
+Together we contributed close to $1 million of volunteer time to support nonprofit organizations across the Commonwealth.
+Through our volunteer corps known as the BlueCrew associates receive paid time off to volunteer during regularly scheduled work hours.
 Buoyed by our 75-year legacy of community partnership and support, the BlueCrew continues to be a hallmark of our commitment to the health of our communities.
-In 2011, 86 percent of our 3,400 colleagues participated in 161 service projects, contributing 25,156 volunteer hours.
-These hours represent a monetary contribution of $750,456.
-A few of our corporate sponsored volunteer programs follow:
+A few of our corporate-sponsored volunteer programs follow:

 Education Initiatives: Mentoring Programs

-In 2011, 67 associates supported students throughout Boston and the South Shore at Madison Park Technical Vocational High School, Fenway High School, North Quincy High School, Parker Elementary School (through the Big Sister Association), South Shore Stars, and Quincy Asian Resources, Inc. Not only do these mentoring and tutoring programs provide participating students with invaluable educational support, but they also provide our associates with the opportunity to develop professionally while contributing to the company's leadership role in the community.
+Our associates mentor students throughout Boston and the South Shore at Madison Park Technical Vocational High School, Fenway High School, North Quincy High School, Parker Elementary School (through the Big Sister Association), and South Shore Stars.
+These mentoring programs not only provide students with invaluable educational support, they also provide our associates the opportunity to contribute in a meaningful, personal way to the future of their community.

 Service Day: One Community.
 One Blue.